2019 Hong Kong Polytechnic University campus conflict: 28–29 November: End of the siege

 Amid dwindling numbers of protesters in the university, the police entered on 28 November to look for stragglers and to clear the premises of hazardous materials.
 After a two-day search that failed to find any holdouts, the police lifted the cordon on 29 November.
 The university remained closed until the campus was deemed safe, even as petrol bombs and other weapons continued to be found on campus.
 More than 4,000 petrol bombs including about 600 tied to portable propane bottles were discovered.
 Around 1,300 people were arrested in and around PolyU over the course of the siege, and around 300 were sent to hospitals.

-Rioting charges and convictions
+Charges and convictions

 On 15 May 2020, 14 people were formally charged with rioting, while another remained wanted by the police.
 All of these protesters were originally arrested during a police dispersal operation at the campus on 18 November 2019.
 In addition to the rioting charges, five of the group were charged with other offences, including possession of an offensive weapon in a public place.
 On 15 January 2022, seven of the arrested were sentenced to jail terms between 38 and 40 months, while two who were 17 and 18 years old at the time of the offence were sent to a training centre.
-On 9 September 2022, a female student who had entered a guilty plea for rioting the preceding month was also sent to a training centre.
-On 11 February, Alvin Cheng was sentenced to three years and eight months in prison on a rioting charge added by prosecution mid-way through the trial; local media reported that seven others were sentenced to between 7 and 13 months for attempting to help protesters escape the besieged campus, three of whom had pleaded guilty to the perverting public justice charge.
+Appeal bids by two of the group against their 38-month sentences were rejected by court on 23 March 2023.